sensedeep/senselogs/README.md

 ### Custom Destinations

 You can supply additional destinations at any time via the `addDestination`.
 This is useful to ship your logs to other destinations or to transform and format the output as you please.
+Each destination may configure a log output format to use for that destination.

 ```javascript
 log.addDestination({